-The measured impact rate profile shows a drop immediately interior to Thebe's orbit and the grain impact directions extend over a significantly wider range than expected for grains moving about Jupiter on uninclined circular orbits.
-In fact, inclinations up to $20^{\circ}$ nicely explain the measured impact directions for most grains.
-We investigated the idea that spurious events, such as impacts onto the magnetometer boom, masquerading as particles with high inclinations, and strongly believe that such explanations can be ruled out.
+The measured impact rate profile shows a drop immediately interior to Thebe's orbit and the grain impact directions extend over a significantly wider range than expected for grains moving about

+Jupiter on uninclined circular orbits.
+In fact, inclinations up to 20° nicely explain the measured impact directions for most grains.
+We investigated the idea that spurious events, such as impacts onto the magnetometer boom, masquerade as particles with high inclinations, and are convinced that such explanations can be ruled out.

 The wide range in impact directions can be explained by a shadow resonance caused by varying particle charge on the day and night side of Jupiter, driving particles onto high inclination orbits.
 They form a halo of material faint enough to be invisible to imaging, but populated enough to be detectable with the Galileo sensor.
-The faint gossamer ring extension previously imaged to about $3.75 R_J$ was detected out to at least $5 R_J$ , indicating that ejecta from Thebe spread much further and particle orbits get higher eccentricities than previously known.
+The faint gossamer ring extension previously imaged to about 3.75R_J was detected out to at least 5R_J, indicating that ejecta from Thebe spread much further and particle orbits get higher eccentricities than previously known.
 Both the gap in the ring and the faint ring extension indicate that the grain dynamics is strongly influenced by electromagnetic forces.

-The measured grain sizes range from about 0.2 to $5\,\mu$ m, increasing towards smaller particles.
+The measured grain sizes range from about 0.2 to 5 um, their abundance increasing towards smaller particles.
 Our measurements extend the known size distribution for the gossamer rings by a factor of ten towards smaller particles than previously derived from imaging.
-Within the measurement uncertainties, particles contributing most to the optical cross-section are about $5\,\mu$ m in radius, in agreement with imaging results.
+Within the measurement uncertainties, particles contributing most to the optical cross-section are about 5 μm in radius, in agreement with imaging results.
 The grain size distribution is consistent with the majority of grains being generated by hypervelocity impacts onto the surfaces of the moons orbiting Jupiter in the gossamer ring region.
-While the small particles detected in-situ are the most abundant by number, at least an order of magnitude more mass is contained in particles larger than $5\,\mu$ m which - because of their large surface areas - also dominate.
-The size distributions of grains measured in the gossamer rings gradually flatten with increasing distance from Jupiter due to the more efficient electromagneticallyinduced escape of more distant grains.
+While the small particles detected in-situ are the most abundant by number, at least an order of magnitude more mass is contained in particles larger than 5 μm which-because of their large surface areas-also dominate ring images.
+The size distributions of grains measured in the gossamer rings gradually flatten with increasing distance from Jupiter due to the more efficient electromagnetically-induced escape of more distant grains (Hamilton and Burns, 1993; Hamilton and Krüger, 2008).

 The Galileo in-situ measurements obtained throughout the jovian magnetosphere show that the dust densities in Jupiter's faint ring system more or less continuously drop from the region of the gossamer rings close to Jupiter out to the Galilean moons and beyond.
-While the inner ring regions $(1 - 3.5 R_J)$ can be clearly seen with imaging techniques, only in-situ spacecraft can presently detect the much fainter dust that permeates near jovian space.
+While the inner ring regions $(1-3.5R_J)$ can be clearly seen with imaging techniques, only in-situ spacecraft can presently detect the much fainter dust that permeates near jovian space.